mpkondrashin/certlist/README.md

   - Opened port 443 to the direction of the SMS
   - Opened port 22 to the direction of the CertList

+## Troubleshooting

+Certlist generates error.txt file in the same folder as the executable if it fails at some curcumstance.

 ## Known Issues

 ### On Windows - %TEMP% and certlist.exe on same drive!